opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 # In the end

-If you have any feedback or suggestions, please feel free to comment on [TODO add links for feedback].

 **Try it**

-To try new admin panels, please find features on official [playground](https://playground.opensearch.org/app/opensearch_index_management_dashboards#/indices).
+To try new admin panels, please find features on [official playground](https://playground.opensearch.org/app/opensearch_index_management_dashboards#/indices).

 ## Next steps

 We’ll be releasing more admin UI on features related to data streams, monitor metrics and so on.
-If you have any great advice on how the panels can be optimized, please contact us on.
+If you have any great advice on what we have released or will release, please leave you message on the [OpenSearch forum](https://forum.opensearch.org/).